ElinaFF/PICO/index.md

    <details>
       <summary>For Linux</summary>
       You can select the latest Python source release for python3 or a stable release for 3.8 to 3.10.
 COMMAND
-      You can also follow [this](https://www.scaler.com/topics/python/install-python-on-linux/) tutorial for further details
+      You can also follow this <a href="https://www.scaler.com/topics/python/install-python-on-linux/">tutorial</a> for further details
    </details>

 </details>

 <details>
   <summary>Git installation</summary>
-  In order to install Git, you need to go to this [link](https://git-scm.com/downloads) and select your operating system.
+  In order to install Git, you need to go to this <a href="https://git-scm.com/downloads">link</a> and select your operating system.
    <details>
       <summary>For Windows</summary>
       You can then choose the Standalone Installer and take the 64 bits one if your computer is less than 10 or 15 years old.